 Financial Ombudsman Service

-For complains relating to products or services used or putchased from bankmecu.
+For complaints relating to products or services used or purchased from bankmecu.
 This could include such matters as:

 - withdrawal or deposit errors;